cbdb-project/crop_books_by_lines/Readme.md

 ## Usage

-1. put your image files to ./input
+1. put your image files to ./input (each image must include a jpg file and a B&W uncompressed tif file)

-2. test and adjust the parameter(will complete later)
+2. test and adjust the codes.

 3. run and get your output in ./output

+## Notes

+When you run this program, it will cut the demo image in ./input.
+It will help you to figure out that how to adjust the code to your needs

 ## License